 The Security Principles of Saltzer and Schroeder

-If you want to read it, the PDF version (484k) [link to http://www.ece.rutgers.edu/~parashar/Classes/03-04/ece572/papers/protection.pdf no longer works] may be a good choice for printing.
+If you want to read it, the PDF version (484k) may be a good choice for printing.
 The bit that everyone knows about is the eight principles of design that they put forth.
 And it is these that I'll illustrate using Star Wars.
 Because lets face it, illustrating statements like “This kind of arrangement is accomplished by providing, at the higher level, a list-oriented guard whose only purpose is to hand out temporary tickets which the lower level (ticket-oriented) guards will honor” using Star Wars is a tricky proposition.
-(I'd use the escape from the Millennium Falcon with Storm Trooper uniforms as tickets as a starting point, but its a bit of a stretch.)
+(I'd use the escape from the Millennium Falcon with Storm Trooper uniforms as tickets as a starting point, but it’s a bit of a stretch.)

-These originally appeared over a two month period from October through December of 2005.
+These sections below originally appeared as blog posts over two months from October through December of 2005.
 They are presented in essentially their original form with minor edits for readability.

 Economy Of Mechanism